New Trucking Authority Checklist

 9. Additional Items

-• Fuel cards: EFS, Comdata, or RTS for fuel discounts (3-8 cents/gallon) and automatic IFTA tracking.
+- Fuel cards: EFS, Comdata, or another major fleet card for fuel discounts (typically 3–8 cents/gallon at the pump) and state-by-state IFTA tracking.

 Estimated Startup Costs Summary